MechanicalRabbit/FunSQL.jl/docs/src/tutorial.md

         Select(Get.person_id,
                :age => 2020 .- Get.year_of_birth)

-Some of the `SQLNode` constructors take scalar expressions as arguments.
+Some of the query constructors take scalar expressions as arguments.
 For example, `Where` expects a predicate expression:

     Where(Fun.and(Get.year_of_birth .>= 1930,